There’s plenty to celebrate in the UK capital. Crossing the city from east to west and north to south, our correspondent shows you the highlights

 From oysters to venison burgers, Borough Market, south of the city, is the perfect destination for foodies

 Back in the fast-paced financial area of the city, you’ll be impressed by St Paul’s Cathedral, one of London’s major landmarks.
 Venture inside, climbing the stairs of the distinctive dome, and pass through the Whispering Gallery (whisper against its walls and the sound can be heard on the other side) to the Golden Gallery, which runs around the highest point.
 Back outside, cross the Millenium Bridge to Tate Modern, housed in an old power station.
-The gallery’s collection contains international modern art from 1900 to the present day and, each year, an artist is commissioned to make a work for its Turbine Hall; Berlin-based Tino Sehgal has the space from July.
+The gallery’s collection contains international modern art from 1900 to the present day and, each year, an artist is commissioned to make a work for its Turbine Hall.

 From Tate Modern, you have two choices: walk east along the river and you’ll arrive at Borough Market, the most renowned food market in the capital, or walk west along the Southbank for cultural offerings.
 If you opt for east and the market (best early on a Saturday morning), you’ll find more than 120 food stalls run by artisanal producers, organic farmers, bakers and gourmet food importers selling everything from chutney to oysters.
 Recently, the market has faced fierce competition from food traders on nearby Maltby Street in Bermondsey.
 Visit both: Borough for Westcountry Venison’s burgers and Brindisa’s chorizo and rocket rolls; Maltby Street for a creamy custard doughnut from St John Bakery.
 If you decide to head west, you could catch an afternoon film screening at the British Film Institute or a concert at the Royal Festival Hall, or pop into an exhibition at the Hayward Gallery, watch a play at the National Theatre, or take a ride in the London Eye for a birds’-eye view of the whole city.